Methodology

 In conflict settings those components often move together.
 That is why a seemingly manageable food-market move can become a much sharper problem for vulnerable importers.

 For implementation context, connect this with Black Sea Grain Exports Explained: Routes, Insurance, and Price Signals and Conflict Market Indicators: Freight, Inflation, Credit, and Energy.
-This keeps the food import bills conflict risk workflow tied to multi-page evidence rather than single-source interpretation.
+That keeps the page connected to adjacent signals instead of a single isolated narrative.

 How The Bill Grows